Beyond Meat sees Q2 sales jump on restaurant demand

 Plant-based meat maker Beyond Meat said Thursday that its revenue jumped 32% in the second quarter as demand from restaurants returned.

-But Beyond Meat’s U.S. retail demand fell 14%, reflecting a drop from 2020’s pandemic stockpiling.
+But the company’s U.S. retail demand fell 14%, reflecting a drop from 2020’s pandemic stockpiling.

 International revenue more than doubled to $48 million on stronger retail and food-service sales.